 Yes.
 Pittsburgh has both cancelled and postponed events.

-Under the Green Phase, all gatherings are limited to fewer than 250 people.
+Under the Green Phase, all gatherings are limited.
 This is a precautionary measure to help stop the spread of COVID-19 and flatten the pandemic curve.

 Following federal and state guidelines, the City of Pittsburgh announced that large group events that cannot comply safely with social distancing will not be allowed.
 They include: